OKaluza/fractured/docs/docs.rst

 Complex numbers are represented as two-dimensional vector types, and created using the type *complex*, complex constants can be defined in code in the form (re, im), eg: complex Z = (-1,0.5).
 You can then access the real component (-1.0) as Z.x and the imaginary component (0.5) as Z.y.

 This is a bit of a hack and you need to be aware that arithmetic operations on GLSL vector types operate component wise, this works nicely for some operations for which the complex number definition is the same (addition and subtraction) but not for multiplication and division.
 As operators can't be overloaded in GLSL, for mathematically correct results you should never use the * and / operators to multiply and divide complex types.
-Use the build in *mul()* and *div()* functions instead which are designed to do correct complex number multiplication and division.
+Use the built in *mul()* and *div()* functions instead which are designed to do correct complex number multiplication and division.

 ::